What is 5G? What is LTE?

 5G Glossary # - C

-5G, the next generation of connectivity will be rolled out in the next 2 years in regions like the USA, South Korea and Japan, and will drive new monetisation opportunities for Telcos worldwide and use cases in various industries.
+5G, the next generation of connectivity has been rolled out in regions like the USA, South Korea and Japan, and will drive new monetisation opportunities for Telcos worldwide and use cases in various industries.
 As the speed and reliability of African networks continue to rapidly improve, LTE-A and 5G are expected to roll out widely in the continent in the years to come.

 1G is the first generation of mobile network technology, offering analog-based voice services.